RaihanulHoque-IC/Miller-Compensated-OpAmp-Design/README.md

 | 3 dB BW (KHz) | 176.8 | 170 | 179.2 |
 | CMRR (dB) | 60.1 | 58.91 | 61.05 |

-The results confirm that the design maintains **consistent performance** across all PVT corners, with phase margin staying above 66° in all cases — well within the stability requirement.
+-The results confirm that the design maintains **consistent performance** across all PVT corners, with phase margin staying above 66° in all cases well within the stability requirement.